 To learn to grade properly takes years of experience and actually handling thousands of coins.
-You must also know how a coin was made: a hammered coin is vastly different from a milled coin.
-You have to know about the dies, how they were engraved, how long they lasted and what they looked like as they started to wear.
-You have to know what an Uncirculated example looks like before you can determine if a particular coin is worn, or if it was just struck that way.
+You have to know how a coin was made: a hammered coin is vastly different from a milled coin.
+Learning about the dies, how they were engraved, how long they lasted and what they looked like as they started to wear, is also necessary.
+You need to know what an Uncirculated example looks like before you can determine if a particular coin is worn, or if it was just struck that way.

 Usually, there is no wear on the highest points but the design may not be fully struck up due to the engraving of the die or its wear.
 Copper and bronze may or may not have lustre, depending on where and how they were stored.